GET INSIGHTS INTO HUMAN BEHAVIOR

 LEARN FROM THE EXPERTS

 The professors you’ll study with at ONU are top-notch.
-And, you won’t just encounter them in a large lecture hall.
+You won’t just encounter them in a large lecture hall.
 You’ll work alongside them and get to know them personally.
-Our faculty members include a leading researcher on the effects of stress on the brain whose research is funded by a $400,000 grant from the National Institute of Health, a professor whose extensive work studying the connection between sleep and quality of life has garnered international attention, and a professor who has been an expert witness in more than 300 murder cases.
+Our faculty members include a leading researcher on the effects of stress on the brain whose research is funded by a $400,000 grant from the National Institute of Health and a professor whose extensive work studying the connection between sleep and quality of life has garnered international attention.

-BRANDON KYLE BA WITH A MAJOR IN PSYCHOLOGY ’05
+ANDREA KALCHICK O'REAR BA WITH A MAJOR IN PSYCHOLOGY ’14

 OUTCOMES AND COURSES